smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

   ]
 }
 [/block]
-We now have an address to deploy to the Kovan testnet from.
+We now have an address to deploy to the Rinkeby testnet from.

 - [x] An address to deploy from